ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 slot by the links between them inside the router.
 So the main slot collects the Evidence of other slots, produces the final Evidence of the whole router and conveys the final Evidence to the Verifier.
-Therefore the router is a Composite Device, each slot is an Attester, and the main slot is the transiting Attester.
+Therefore the router is a Composite Device, each slot is an Attester, and the main slot is the lead Attester.

 Another example is a multi-chassis router composed of multiple single carrier-grade routers.
 The multi-chassis router provides higher throughput by interconnecting